2023–2024 DrPH Student Handbook

 Registration Requirement for Filing Fee

 Students must be registered or on approved Filing Fee status to be eligible to file for a degree in either the spring or fall term.
 Students will need approval from their Chair and the Program Directors to go on filing fee.
-The Filing Fee can be found in Calcentral > My Dashboard > Special Enrollment eform.
+The Filing Fee can be found in Special Enrollment eForm in CalCentral.
 Students registered in spring, who have not previously used their filing fee, may file during summer sessions for a summer degree.
 Academic Senate regulations state that in order to receive a degree in any given term, all work for the degree must be completed by the last day of the term.

 Eligibility Requirements for the Filing Fee